 - The project will undertake initial investigations that aim to clarify which course to pursue, whether the direction of research, technology development or strategic decisions.

-Termination of contract
+Termination of the project contract

 Other examples of key issues that can lead to amendment or termination of a contract include the following:

-- the conditions set out in the call and the approved prerequisites for funding are not met
+- the conditions set out in the call and the approved prerequisites for funding are not met;

-- the project is not progressing according to plan
+- the project is not progressing according to plan;

-- key partners are no longer involved in the project
+- key partners are no longer involved in the project;

-- the project no longer has access to critical and necessary resources or equipment
+- the project no longer has access to critical and necessary resources or equipment;

-- new results or new information become available that substantially diminish the commercial potential of the project
+- new results or new information become available that substantially diminish the commercial potential of the project.